If your dog has a strong one, you know this can be a tough cookie to manage.

 One of my favorite places to start when working on building impulse control is Dr. Karen Overall's Protocol for Relaxation.
 What I love about this is that it gives you 15 days worth of training protocols to help build your dog's impulse control, and it is super easy to build on!
 You can go through all 15 days at home, then do it again in the backyard, then in the front yard, then at the park.
 Go though it all again with your dog in a Sit, then alternating between a Sit and a Down, then doubling the time that is required, then doubling the distance.
 Try adding some random loud noises to some of what you're doing, try squeaking a toy or bouncing a ball during it, etc. Suddenly this 15 days worth of training protocols can turn into months of building your dog up and helping him learn how to relax and control himself in the face of all sorts of stimuli!

-Typically, if you are trying to rely on corrections to control behaviors like this, one of two things is likely to happen:
+Typically, if you are trying to rely on punishments to control behaviors like this, one of two things is likely to happen:

 - If you have a very sensitive dog, your dog may end up developing learned helplessness and shutting down, or worse, become fearful in the face of the stimulus- which can then create a whole slew of it's own problems you will have to deal with.

-- If you have a more confident dog, he may ignore the stimulus for a while, but once he has gone a while without getting corrected for it, he will likely just try the behavior again and you will be right back to having to correct him.
+- If you have a more confident dog, he may ignore the stimulus for a while, but once he has gone a while without getting punished for it, he will likely just try the behavior again and you will be right back to having to punish him.

 Impulsive Behavior; A People Story